chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

 ## Instructions

 General instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the `#read-me-first` channel on Discord).
 You can also find more information about the User Stories [here](https://docs.chingu.io/projres/agile101#building-the-backlog)

+Your task for this Solo Project is to create Users Stories and/or tasks for requirements in the [Structure](#structure) and [Functionality](#functionality) sections below.
+Feel free to add questions or additional comments in the User Stories that you feel would be helpful to team members working on it.

 You may create your User Stories and tasks as text file or in the tool of your choice (like ZenHub, Notion, Trello, etc.).
 Remember that you don't neet to worry about technical details.
 What's important is to demonstrate your ability to create a set of tasks a team could follow to build the app.